Anjum799/Aadhar_card/README.md

 # Minimum system requirements:
 RAM: 2 GB or more

-Python version: Python 3.8 or high
+Python version: Python 3.8 or highe